 I AM INTERESTED IN

-of art and science.
 We are taught to believe one is more important than the other, when in truth, we need both.
 As an actor, I am constantly digging into the depths of my character, using movement technique and therapies to uncover what blocks me from finding complete freedom and truth in my craft.
 As a yogi I am drawn to the practices's stillness that allows space and time for the body to recover.
 It grants me anatomical awareness but also points to health on a spiritual level.
 What prevents us from being vulnerable, truth tellers?
 How do we approach that in a congnitive, physical, curious way?
 Do stories have the power to heal?
 Or is it the absence of art and effective communication/storytelling that causes disease?
 Do muscles have more memory than our minds?
-Why is a trip to the theater or a simple touch more powerful than years of therapy, pharmacuticals, surgery?
+Why is a trip to the theater or a simple touch sometimes more powerful than years of therapy, pharmaceuticals, surgery?
 Why is it that what we are stripping from our education systems is now slowly creeping back into our medical diagnoses (art, drama, yoga therapy)?
 What can we do on a preventative level?
 These are all questions I am constantly asking.
 My dream is that one day a trip to the doctors office will warrant not a pill bottle, but a yoga session (we are getting closer), theater tickets or even a clown class to full bodily disprove the bulshit story our sympathetic nervous system still renders as truth.